Updated: July 1, 2014

 - Review and approve policies regarding CEO and other executive officer compensation.

-- Equity and Other Benefit Plan Oversight.
+- Equity and Retirement Plan Oversight.

 - Appoint and remove plan administrators for the Company’s retirement plans for the Company’s employees and perform other duties that the Board may have with respect to the Company’s retirement plans.